rdatatoolbox/quarto-template/README.md

 ## Acknowledgments

-This project has been developed for the [FRB-CESAB](https://www.fondationbiodiversite.fr/en/about-the-foundation/le-cesab/) training courses [program](https://frbcesab.github.io/content/courses.html) and it's part of the training course [Biodiversity data management](https://rdatatoolbox.github.io).
+This project has been developed for the [FRB-CESAB](https://www.fondationbiodiversite.fr/en/about-the-foundation/le-cesab/) training courses [program](https://frbcesab.github.io/content/courses.html) and it's part of the training course [Reproducible Research in Computational Ecology](https://rdatatoolbox.github.io).